What is Maturity?

 3. Leaving home for college or getting your own apartment.

-1. You do what they think you should do (clean room, chores, be nice, go to church… whatever)
+1. You do what they think you should do (clean room, do your chores, be nice, go to church… whatever)

-2. You finally get a job and pay for your own car, girlfriend, stuff, etc.
+2. You finally get a job and start paying for your own car, girlfriend, stuff, etc.

-3. You get your own home, your own kids to argue with.
+3. Eventually, you get your own home, and your own kids to argue with.

 1. You want to do what He wants.
-The key is that you want not because your parents want, because you are afraid, but actually, because you want to do what pleases Him.
-And you would obey with or without your parents.
+The key is that you want what He wants, not because your parents want this, or because you are afraid, but actually, because you want to do what pleases God.
+And you would obey Him no matter what your parents or friend thought.

-2. Giving what belongs to you so others can grow and develop: they can mature.
+2. Giving to others what belongs to you so others can grow and develop: so they can mature.

 Jesus said,